lizaodawn/IMMARKUS-wiki-clone/t_04-Annotation-Mode.md

 ## Add image: Annotate Multiple Images on the Same Screen

-You can annotate images side by side by clicking on Add image.
+You can annotate images side by side by clicking on **Add image**.
 In this mode multiple images can be annotated at the same time.
 You can drag and drop windows to move them around and to change the layout.

 ![Picture11](https://github.com/rsimon/immarkus/assets/128056738/18df8963-93a5-4304-be1b-819c85a2729d)